NCAS-CMS/cfa-conventions/source/cfa.md

 The following fragment manipulations are allowed:

 ### Units and calendar

-A fragment may have any units that are equivalent, but not necessarily equal, to the units of the aggregated variable.
-The fragment's units will be changed to the aggregated variable's units, if required, by applying the appropriate multiplicative scale factor and/or additive offset to the fragment's data.
+When a fragment has defined units then they must be equivalent, but not necessarily equal, to the units of the aggregated variable.
+The fragment's units must be changed to the aggregated variable's units, if required, by applying the appropriate multiplicative scale factor and/or additive offset to the fragment's data.
 For instance, if the aggregated variable units are degrees Fahrenheit and a fragment has units of degrees Celsius, then the fragment's units are changed to degrees Fahrenheit by multiplying the fragment's data by 1.8 and then adding 32.

 For reference time units, the calendars of the aggregated variable and a fragment must also be equivalent.